Safat99/fundamental_notes/notes_of_MVC.md

 * takes user input.
 * process requests (GET, POST, PUT, UPDATE)
 * It takes data from model and then process it/or not then pass it to the view.
 Then the template engine renders those data and browsers show those rendered data.
+* The controller routes data between views and models.

+eg: If a user click a save button on the **view**, the controller **routes** the "save" action to the model to save the data into a db.

 ![the diagram](mvc_diagram.png)